mbell15/Replication-Template/REPLICATION.md

 > INSTRUCTIONS: Identify all INPUT data sources.
 Create a list (and commit the list together with this report) (not needed if filling out the "Data Citation and Information report").
 For each data source, list in THIS document presence or absence of source, codebook/information on the data, and summary statistics.
 Summary statistics and codebook may not be necessary if they are available for public use data.
 In all cases, if the author of the article points to an online location for such information, that is OK.
 Check for data citation.
 IN THIS DOCUMENT, point out only a summary of shortcomings.

-#### Example data
+#### Work Histories Italian Panel data

-- Data is not provided, but a link is provided in the README
+- Data source was not provided, only the analysis data file.
-- Access conditions are not described.
-It turns out, the website requires registration and payment of a fee
+- However, you can see about the original data source [here](http://www.laboratoriorevelli.it/whip/whip_datahouse.php?lingua=ita&pagina=dati), note that language is in Italian, which makes it harder to understand if you do not know how to speak italian.
+But the data is still retreivable.
+- No information on the data was provided.
+That is, no README file about the data.
+- There are however, two poorly commented STATA codes that are included in a .zip file in [this link](https://www-journals-uchicago-edu.proxy-remote.galib.uga.edu/doi/suppl/10.1086/694616).
+- This data is however public and easy to access as seen by the previous points.
-- The data is not cited in the paper nor in the README.
+- Summary/ descriptive statistics are provided in the paper and how to provide the necessary tables are present in the STATA code.

 ### Analysis Data Files